anagarciac307/Final-Project-Instrumental-Designs-GPGN-590A/README.md

 ## Codes:
-For this project c++ was used to communicate with the Arduino.
+For this project C++ was used to communicate with the Arduino.
 The code is saved as a .ion file.
-Various libraries were leveraged to communicate with the different components including accelerometer, ADS, and touchscreen (remote station):
+Various libraries are leveraged to communicate with the different components including accelerometer, A/D converter, and touchscreen (remote station):

 Adafruit_LIS3DH.h